Squire Booker

-Squire Booker is an American biochemist at Penn State University.
+Squire Booker is an American biochemist at The Pennsylvania State University.
 Booker directs an interdisciplinary chemistry research program related to fields of biochemistry, enzymology, protein chemistry, natural product biosynthesis, and mechanisms of radical dependent enzymes.
 He is an associate editor for the American Chemical Society Biochemistry Journal, is a Hughes Medical Institute Investigator, and an Eberly Distinguished Chair in Science at Penn State University.

 Early life

 Booker was born September 9, 1965.
 He grew up in the segregated community of Beaumont, Texas.
 He was raised by his grandmother with the help of three uncles.
 Squire Booker's career was particularly influenced by two of his uncles.
 One worked at NASA and sparked his interest in astronomy, while the other was a math teacher who inspired his curiosity for solving complex problems.
 This led him to choose chemistry as his major in college, which combined his interests in math and science.

 Education

 Booker received his B.A. in chemistry at Austin College in 1987, where he was a Minnie Stevens Piper Scholar.
-He received his Ph.D. in biochemistry from Massachusetts Institute of Technology in 1994, and conducted postdoctoral research at Universite Rene Decartes in Paris, France and held a Postdoctoral Fellowship at the Institute for Enzyme Research at the University of Wisconsin.
+He received his Ph.D. in biochemistry from Massachusetts Institute of Technology in 1994, and conducted postdoctoral research at Universite Rene Decartes in Paris, France and held a postdoctoral fellowship at the Institute for Enzyme Research at the University of Wisconsin.
 He became a professor at Penn State University in 1999, where he earned tenure in 2005.